Total Warfare Q & A

 work just fine, and will be used for quite some time to come.
 But when the new

-programs come out, it will make playing Classic BattleTech according to the new
+programs come out, it will make playing BattleTech according to the new

 rules and equipment in Total Warfare even easier, and add a new dimension to